Housing support suspended by a crane being lowered onto an unfinished roof.

 To calculate the LIHTC, there’s an assumption of 1.5 occupants per bedroom by the tax credit program.
 So, if the average income for a city is $50,000 for a one-person household and $60,000 for a two-person household, you’d find the average of those two amounts (in this case, $55,000).
 If the apartment is targeted to those earning 50 percent of the AMI, then the income threshold for the apartment would be $27,500.

-Who is Eligible For Section 42 Housing?
+Who Is Eligible for Section 42 Housing?

 To qualify for Section 42, you’ll first want to make sure that your income falls within the 30-50 percent of HUD’s median income limits for your area.
 In addition to income, any assets (such as any savings accounts, stocks, or bonds) will also be factored in.
 Personal items, like your car or furniture, are not included.
 The size of your family will also help determine eligibility.